 Disable some Startup Programs

-Some programs have been set to automatically run when you turn your laptop on.
-I used to have a GIS software called Autodesk that used to start up when I powered my computer.
+Some programs have been set to run when you turn your laptop on automatically.
+I used to have a GIS software called Autodesk that started up when I powered my computer.
 Since it was heavy software, it used to slow down my games and sometimes they froze.
 As soon as I disabled it, my laptop ran my games faster.
 This can also work for you.

-To find these programs, you need to open task manager.
-Hold Ctrl + Alt + Delete and click on task manager.
-Click on the startup tab; here, you will see a list of programs that automatically launch at startup.
+To find these programs, you need to open the Task Manager.
+Then, hold Ctrl+Alt+Delete and click on task manager.
+Click on the Startup tab; you will see a list of programs that automatically launch at startup.
 To prevent a program from doing this, just right-click on it and select Disable.

 Increasing the storage on the disk drive containing your operating system is one of the ways you boost your laptop’s gaming and overall performance.
 This is also another way to get rid of temporary files.
 These files slow down your operating system since it will have to search through multiple files to get the required file.